-Owing it's name to the charming village in the heart of Cantal, Salers cheese is only made from April to November, often from milk of the Salers breed of cow.
+Owing its name to the charming village in the heart of Cantal, Salers cheese is made from April to November, often from milk of the Salers breed of cow.
 Aged for up to two years, this rare cheese has an almost fruity flavour.

 Appreciated by the Gauls, Fourme d'Ambert is one of the oldest French cheeses, traditionally made in the mountains of the Livradois-Forez.
-Creamy and smooth, this mild blue cheese has a unique cylidrical shape.
+Creamy and smooth, this mild blue cheese has a unique cylindrical shape.

 These PDO cheeses are also joined by the Gaperon, Carré d’Aurillac, Tomme de Rochefort and others.